Glukas132/geometricAlgorithms/README.md

 # Geometric Algorithms

-My solutions for several geometric problems part of a lecture for geometric algorithms
+My solutions for several geometric problems.
+Part of a lecture about geometric algorithms.